Deputy Chief of the Naval Staff (India): From 1972

 The appointment was brought back in 1972 in the rank of Rear Admiral.
-The branch was responsible for Operations, Intelligence, Signals, Air Staff, Air Materiel and Submarines.
+The appointment of Assistant Chief of the Naval Staff (ACNS) was redesignated DCNS.
+The DCNS had the directorates of Operations, Intelligence, Signals, Air Staff, Air Materiel and Submarines under him.
 In 1984, the post was upgraded to three-star rank.

 Current organisation

 The DCNS heads the Staff Branch-II at the Naval Headquarters.
 The following Director General/Assistant Principal Staff Officers report into the DCNS.